On $H$-Topological Intersection Graphs: Minimum dominating Set

 We start with a useful tool (Lemma~\ref{lem:dominating_set_interval_x}) which states that that one can compute a dominating set of an interval graph $G$ which is minimum subject to including one or two of certain special vertices of $G$.
 This lemma is an essential tool for both of our dominating set algorithms presented in the subsequent subsections.

-\begin{lemma} Let $G = (V, E)$ be an interval graph and let $C_1, \dots, C_k$ be the left-to-right ordering of the maximal cliques in an interval representation of $G$. \begin{enumerate} \item For every $x \in C_1$, a dominating set of $G$ which is minimum subject to including $x$ can be found in linear time. \item For every $x \in C_1$ and $y \in C_2$, a dominating set of $G$ which is minimum subject to including both $x$ and $y$ can be found in linear time. \end{enumerate} \end{lemma}
+\begin{lemma} Let $G = (V, E)$ be an interval graph and let $C_1, \dots, C_k$ be the left-to-right ordering of the maximal cliques in an interval representation of $G$. \begin{enumerate} \item For every $x \in C_1$, a dominating set of $G$ which is minimum subject to including $x$ can be found in linear time. \item For every $x \in C_1$ and $y \in C_k$, a dominating set of $G$ which is minimum subject to including both $x$ and $y$ can be found in linear time. \end{enumerate} \end{lemma}

-\begin{proof} We provide the proof for 1 (the proof for part 2 following analogously).
+\begin{proof} We provide the proof for the part 1 (the proof of the part 2 follows analogously).
 We construct a new graph $G' = (V', E')$ where $V' = V \cup \{u,u'\}$ and $E' = E \cup \{ux,u'x\}$.
 Clearly, $G'$ is an interval graph as certified by the following linear order of its maximal cliques $\{u,x\} = C_0, C'_0 = \{u',x\}, C_1, \dots, C_k$.
 Furthermore, to dominate both $u$ and $u'$ without using $x$, we would need to include both $u$ and $u'$.
 Thus, every minimum dominating set of $G'$ includes $x$, i.e., we can find such a dominating set in linear time using the standard greedy algorithm~\cite{agt}. \end{proof}